Bearded Theory: History

-Bearded Theory has won 7 awards.
-2016 UK's Best Family Festival, 2014 Promoter of the Year at the UK Festival Awards and Silver Award Festival Kidz Awards, 2013 UK's Best Small Festival at the UK Festival Awards and Gold Award at the Festival Kidz Awards.
-In 2011 UK's Best Independent Festival at the AIM Awards.
+Bearded Theory has won 8 awards, most recently the Best Line-Up award for 2024.
+The event has also won 2016 UK's Best Family Festival, 2014 Promoter of the Year at the UK Festival Awards and Silver Award Festival Kidz Awards, 2013 UK's Best Small Festival at the UK Festival Awards and Gold Award at the Festival Kidz Awards.
+In 2011 the festival won Best Independent Festival at the AIM Independent Music Awards.